-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here PetitesBullesdAilleurs.fr
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 Most of the people you ask kindly accept to pose.
 Many even ask for a picture when they see your camera.

-But by repeating myself several times, with a lot of grimaces and encouragement expressed with my little vocabulary in Bahasa Indonesia, I still managed to capture the smile of this girl from the neighboring village.
+But by repeating myself several times, with a lot of grimaces and encouragements expressed with my little vocabulary in Bahasa IndonesiaI still managed to capture the smile of this young girl from the nearby village.

-What if we went back to diving?
+What do you say we go back to diving?

 Even on those days when it's gray, Pantar beach is beautiful.
 More melancholy, certainly.